SayemAhmedSayem/Village-Web-Application/README.md

 # Village-Portal
-The Project is only for Village web portal based in PHP
+The Project is only for Village Web Application based in PHP